Takamoto-So/tersoff_k/README.md

 The usage of `pair_style` and `pair_coeff` is same to tersoff potential.

-The usage of `fix qeq/tersoff/k` is almose same to fix qeq/reax.
+The usage of `fix qeq/tersoff/k` is almost same to fix qeq/reax.
 However, the 2nd and 3rd arguments (cutlo and cuthi) are not used.

 Other